-- The manual defrost switch (MDS) is closed by the user. - The user sends a defrost command by communications. - 3.
-The defrost interval timer (controller function code Cd27) reaches the defrost interval set by the user. - 4.
-The controller probe diagnostic logic determines that a probe check is necessary based on the temperature values currently reported by the supply and return probes. - 5.
-If the controller is programmed with the Demand Defrost option (Future) and the option is set to "IN" the unit will enter defrost if it has been in operation for over 2.5 hours without reaching set point.
+- The user sends a defrost command by communications. - The defrost interval timer (controller function code Cd27) reaches the defrost interval set by the user. - The controller probe diagnostic logic determines that a probe check is necessary based on the temperature values currently reported by the supply and return probes. - If the controller is programmed with the Demand Defrost option (Future) and the option is set to "IN" the unit will enter defrost if it has been in operation for over 2.5 hours without reaching set point.